cbarkan/OPIUM-code/README.md

-# OPIUM-code
-#kb_find2-2.py is the script with the original algorithm
-#kb_find3-1.py uses the steepest descents algorithm
-#kb_find3-2.py is an unpdate of kb_find3-1.py
+#This repo is no longer used!!
+#Make updates to the kb_find branch of opium2015 instead.